 The collection contains one pamphlet giving history of the T.A.
 Smith family and farm in Saline County, the Memorial Presbyterian Church in Napton, Missouri, and other hamlets in Saline County.

 Papers of Saline County, Missouri, farmer and expert on historic and prehistoric weaponry.
 Correspondence on archaeological and historical topics, as well as personal, business, and local civic affairs.
 Also includes photographs, notes, organizational materials, publications, and manuscripts on Hamilton's archaeological interests.

 Hardeman, John Locke, Letters, 1843-1850, (C2337)

-Eighteen letters to N[athaniel] Beverly Tucker, Williamsburg, VA, from Arrow Rock and St. Louis, MO.
+The collection contains Photostats of eighteen letters to N[athaniel] Beverly Tucker, Williamsburg, VA, from Arrow Rock and St. Louis, MO.
 Hardeman acted as Tucker's agent in Saline County.